 28. Sherpa Guides Get Paid US $5,000 Upwards For An Expedition.

 A moment ago, we just talked about the legacy of the Sherpa guide.
 They are the best climbing guide to choose from.
 Ever wonder how much a Sherpa guide costs?
-Well, Sherpa guides get paid $5,000 for two month's expedition.
+Well, Sherpa guides get paid $5,000 for a month's expedition.

 As mentioned before, the climbing guide is the main source of income for Sherpas.
 Sherpas who lead the expedition team earn around $2,000 to $5,000.
 The price differs depending on the time interval of the expedition.
 Whereas Western guides make $50,000 at the same time.